Kunming: Logistics

 Kunming East Station is at present Yunnan province's only container handling depot, with direct links to only three provinces; Guangdong, Guizhou and Sichuan.
 It also has direct access to the metropolitan district of Chongqing.

 The Jiaying Depot is connected with the new system of highways built linking Yunnan to the increasingly important markets of Southeast Asia, facilitating cheap Chinese exports to the region and granting resource-poor China greater access to the region's massive raw material resources.
 Yunnan has thereby become a progressively important area in the Southwest's rail logistics both in terms of national and international logistics.

-Solar energy
+Historically, the Kunming-Haiphong Railway to Haiphong in north Vietnam (part of French Indochina) made Kunming a major logistics hub, although the historical railway is no longer in major use.

+Energy

 In July 2008, Kunming began to implement a program to transform the city's solar energy industry into a US$8.8 billion industrial base in China by 2013.
 Kunming receives an annual average sunshine of more than 2,400 hours.

 As of 2007, the Kunming Economic Committee listed about 130 solar energy enterprises in the city.
 Of these, 118 enterprises produce solar lamps and solar water heaters, with a combined total production value of about US$43.8 million, and 10 enterprises are engaged in solar photovoltaic cells manufacturing, with a total production value of about US$51.2 million.

 Suntech Power announced in December 2008 that it was jointly constructing a solar energy project with Yunnan Provincial Power Investment and other investors.
 The 1MW first-phase of the Shilin 66MW on-grid solar power station began generating power on 28 December 2009.
 The initial phase of the 66MW project was originally scheduled to start production in first half of 2010 while the 20MW second phase and 36 MW third phase were under construction.